stephomi/nomadsculpt.com/manual/docs/gettingstarted.md

 * `Redo` - restore the last undo operation
 * `History` - acccess history options, explained in the [History](history.md) menu.
 * `Solo` - Toggle showing only the current object, or all objects
-* `Grid` - Toggle displayig the grid.
-A long press or swipe up will reveal options for the grid.
+* `X-Ray` - Make all other objects render in x-ray mode, and the current object solid.
+A long press or swipe up will allow you to set the colour and opacity of the x-ray mode.
-* `Mask` - Toggle hiding the masked region of the current object, useful to focus on specific regions.
 * `Voxel` - A shortcut for the [Voxel Remesher](topology.md#voxel-remesher) voxel remesh button.
 A long press or swipe up will reveal shortcuts to set voxel remesh quality.
+* `Grid` - Toggle displaying the grid.
+A long press or swipe up will reveal options for the grid.
 * `Wire` - Toggle a wireframe overlay.
 A long press or swipe up will reveal options for the wireframe.
 * `Inspect` - Toggle viewing extra data about the current mesh.
 By default it will display UVs, but a long press or swipe up will allow you to inspect other properties if they exist, and if this is displayed in the background or on the mesh.